We Use Happy Almonds

 You may have heard some rumors about how much water is wasted in almond farming.
 Well, almonds have received a bad rap, but it’s not all untrue either.
-There are many farmers that utilize a flooding technique to water their almonds, which does in fact waste a ridiculous amount of water.
-BUT THESE ARE NOT THOSE ALMONDS.
-Trust us, we wouldn’t be cool with that.
+There are many farmers that utilize a flooding technique to water their almonds, which does in fact waste a lot of water.
+But these are not those almonds.

 Instead, we use HAPPY ALMONDS.
 We source our almonds directly from the farmer— a hand-picked, third-generation, almond farming family based in the rolling hills of Modesto, CA. Because we’re pals, they even let us come check out the farm first-hand to see what it was all about… here’s what we learned: